dratonias/Layouts/Old/readme.md

 ![Raise_Gaming](./imgs/raise/gaming.png)
 ![Defy_Gaming](./imgs/defy/gaming.png)
 - using normal qwertz on raise, but will be using shifted over qwertz on Defy
-- I already used ctrl on capslock before getting the raise.
-But never used the normal ctrl key.
-Also never used these Bottom right keys.
-And using both shift to Type.
-That's why I put the Arrow Keys so weird.

 ## Macros
 ![Macros](./imgs/macros.png)
 - stopped using some
 ## Superkeys
 ![Raise_Gaming](./imgs/superkeys.png)
 - mostly just using tap, hold
 - also stopped using some
 ## Stuff you should Checkout
 http://xahlee.info/kbd/keybinding_index.html \
 https://www.youtube.com/watch?v=yiwUjLaebuw \